bodo-ai/Bodo/docs/docs/guides/dataframes/gpu_acceleration.md

 ### Joins

-Inner equi-joins are supported on GPU.
-Joins with non-equality predicates (range joins, inequality joins, or arbitrary expressions) are not supported on GPU and will run on CPU.
+Joins are supported on GPU.

+### Sorting

+Sorting is supported on the GPU, including top-k sorts and offsets into the sorted output.

 ## Troubleshooting